ViniKroth/hard-moto/README.md

 - You need to have a dedicated MACHINE for Jenkins.
 - Don't deploy Microservice in same box as Jenkins.

-# Defined strategy and development
+# Defined strategy and how I did it
 Study first.
 Do it later.
 With the help of the devops-bootcamp-express course, I first studied all the necessary technologies, enhancing my knowledge on a few (eg: Packer, Jenkins), and getting a first look into some unknown grounds (eg: Terraform, AWS).
 Afterwards, it was time for the development.
-Unfortunately, I was not able to accomplish all the required features, mostly in the DevOps area, but even tough a lot was learned
+Unfortunately, I was not able to accomplish all the required features, mostly in the DevOps area, but even tough a lot was learned, and the motivation of using these technologies in different projects (professional and personal), has been developed.
+So, in a nutshell, I would like to have had more time to deliver the best product as possible, but I have deeply enjoyed the experience and hope to have the possibility of working with those technologies once again soon.

 # Accomplished features:
 - Microsservice structure